-- 1 On the navigation panel, click Homes > Databases. - 2 Click the SQL Server tab in the middle of the Databases View, and then click Monitor.

-The Monitor SQL Server Instance dialog box appears.

-- NOTE: If a user-defined database group is selected, the databases table's title displays the name of this group instead of All; however, all newly discovered or created databases are added to the general (All) group of databases. - 3 Choose the agent manager on which the agent is running.
+- 1 On the navigation panel, click Homes > Databases. - 2 Click the SQL Server tab in the middle of the Databases View, and then click Monitor. - The Monitor SQL Server Instance dialog box appears. - NOTE: If a user-defined database group is selected, the databases table's title displays the name of this group instead of All; however, all newly discovered or created databases are added to the general (All) group of databases. - 3 Choose the agent manager on which the agent is running.
 The default is the agent manager with the least agents installed. - a Click the Agent Manager Host link located in the bottom left corner of the dialog box.
-A dialog box appears with a list of all agent managers connected to the Foglight management server. - b Select the appropriate host name and click Set. - IMPORTANT: You have the option set this host as the default for all future installations. - On the Monitor SQL Server Instance dialog box, provide Connection Details by typing: - Server name for the default instance, specify the host name.
+A dialog box appears with a list of all agent managers connected to the Foglight management server. - b Select the appropriate host name and click Set. - IMPORTANT: You have the option set this host as the default for all future installations. - 4 On the Monitor SQL Server Instance dialog box, provide Connection Details by typing: - Server name for the default instance, specify the host name.
 If you have more than one instance on the server, you must name the instances using the format: domain\user name. - Port Optional.
 This field can be left empty, unless the TCP/IP connection port is not the default port: 1443. - 5 Specify the SQL Server credentials using either of the following authentication methods: - Active Directory (AD) Authentication log in using the Active Directory account running on your agent manager or typing a new AD account.
-The user name should be typed in the following format: domain\user name. - SQL Server Authentication log in using a SQL Server account - 6 Select an Alarm Sensitivity Level to determine what level of alarms the system stores and displays for this instance.
+The user name should be typed in the following format: domain\user name. - SQL Server Authentication log in using a SQL Server account - Azure Active Directory log in using an Azure Active Directory account. - 6 Use SSL: Select whether an SSL connection should be used. - 7 Select an Alarm Sensitivity Level to determine what level of alarms the system stores and displays for this instance.
 The default is Normal.
-Alarm levels include: - Essential Store and display only critical or fatal alarms.
+Alarm levels include:

-- Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms. - Tuning Store and display all SQL Server alarms sent to Foglight. - Performance Store and display only availability and SQL PI related alarms. - 7 Optional In the Monitoring Extension pane, click the Click for Licensing Information link under SQL PI.
-You are prompted to contact Quest Sales for an add-on license to enable SQL Performance Investigator (PI). - 8 Optional In the Monitoring Extension pane, click the Operating System link.
+- Essential Store and display only critical or fatal alarms. - Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms. - Tuning Store and display all SQL Server alarms sent to Foglight. - Performance Store and display only availability and SQL PI related alarms. - 8 Optional In the Monitoring Extension pane, click the Click for Licensing Information link under SQL PI.
+You are prompted to contact Quest Sales for an add-on license to enable SQL Performance Investigator (PI). - 9 Optional In the Monitoring Extension pane, click the Operating System link.